nkasmanoff/jetson-gym/README.md

 To build:

-  # sudo docker build -t nsk367/jetson_gym .
+## sudo docker build -t nsk367/jetson_gym .

 To run:

-  # sudo docker run --runtime nvidia -it --rm --network host --volume ~/jetson-gym:/jetson-gym nvcr.io/nvidia/dli/dli-nano-ai:v2.0.1-r32.6.1
+## sudo docker run --runtime nvidia -it --rm --network host --volume ~/jetson-gym:/jetson-gym nsk367/jetson_gym

+## TODO

+  Pick an environment to get on the leaderboard of

+  Set up MLOps ready code for training various agents